BlidDev/Niv/wiki/variables.md

 # Overview:

-A variable in SGL can be one of the following types:
+A variable in Nest can be one of the following types:
 ```Cpp
 VOID
 I32